MuhXd/Pfe-Docs/docs/Pfe/Main.md

 ### Client-Side Example

-To illustrate how the PFE Lib behaves differently based on whether it's running on the client or server, read the following Lua:
+To illustrate how the PFE Lib behaves differently based on whether it's running on the client or server, read the following Script:

 ```lua
 if Lib.Client then